ArpanSeal/Unit_Converter/README.md

 # Unit-Converter

-Unit converter program is a python Tkinter based project.
-It generally converts one type of unit to another unit.
-Such as m to km, cm to m, …etc.
+This is a project based on Python Tkinter.
+Its primary function is to convert a specific type of measurement unit into another unit, for instance, meters to kilometers, centimeters to meters, and so on.
+The program has four main sections: currency, distance, temperature, and weight unit converters.